dingbat/dhuserdefaults/readme.md

 * Should be available on every iOS/Mac OS version.
 * Requires Automatic Reference Counting (ARC) to be _disabled_.
 If your project is using ARC:
-  * After you drop the files in, go to your active target, select "Build Phases", and add `-fno-objc-arc` to `DHUserDefaultsTests.m` in the "Compile Sources" section.
+  * After you drop the files in, go to your active target, select "Build Phases", and add `-fno-objc-arc` to the DHUserDefaults source files in the "Compile Sources" section.

 License (MIT)
 ---------